enclustra/meta-enclustra-mpfs/README.md

 ### Supported Machine Targets

-The product model and base board can be specified as target device (variable: **MACHINE**).
+The product model of the module and base board can be specified as target device (variable: **MACHINE**).
 Following targets are supported:

-- refdes-me-mp1-250-si-d3en-e1-pe1.conf
+- refdes-me-mp1-250-si-d3en-e1-pe1
-- refdes-me-mp1-250-si-d3en-e1-pe3.conf
+- refdes-me-mp1-250-si-d3en-e1-pe3
-- refdes-me-mp1-250-si-d3en-e1-st1.conf
+- refdes-me-mp1-250-si-d3en-e1-st1
-- refdes-me-mp1-250-si-d3en-pe1.conf
+- refdes-me-mp1-250-si-d3en-pe1
-- refdes-me-mp1-250-si-d3en-pe3.conf
+- refdes-me-mp1-250-si-d3en-pe3
-- refdes-me-mp1-250-si-d3en-st1.conf
+- refdes-me-mp1-250-si-d3en-st1

 ### Accelerate Build

-To reuse the downloaded files and built packages for further builds, the **DL_DIR** and **SSTATE_DIR** variable can be set to a local directory.
+To reuse the downloaded files and built packages for further builds, the **DL_DIR** and **SSTATE_DIR** variabless can be set to a local directory.
 If this project is built for the first time, these directories must be created manually before the build is started.
 If the variables are not set, the default directories in the build directory are used.

 As example: